bucanero/docs-ko-sample/docs/2.build/6.data-infrastructure/lake-framework/building-indexers/js-lake-indexer.md

 That's it.
 Now we can compile the code and run it

-## Compile and run
+## 컴파일 및 실행

 :::danger Credentials

 To be able to access the data from [NEAR Lake](/build/data-infrastructure/lake-framework/near-lake) you need to provide credentials.
-Please, see the [Credentials](../running-near-lake/credentials.md) article
+Please, see the [Credentials](credentials.md) article

 :::